Getresponse Review (2017)

 Getresponse was ahead of its competitors for some time with its responsive email design functionality, which automatically adjusts your e-newsletter's template so that if a user is reading it on a mobile device, the layout and fonts will be automatically optimised for the device in question.

 Most competing products have caught up on this now, and offer responsive email templates, but Getresponse is better than most similar products when it comes to displaying a responsive preview of your e-newsletter - you simply hit a 'mobile preview' button to get an instant snapshot of what your email looks like on a smartphone (see image right).
+Not only this but you can 'flip' the smartphone preview around, so that you can preview what your email looks like when the screen is used in either portrait or landscape mode.

 On the whole, Getresponse is pretty straightforward to use.
 It's certainly easy enough to do all the basics: import contacts, create campaigns, set up autoresponders and check statistics (which, incidentally, are very comprehensive) and the interface is pretty clean and intuitive (if slightly dated looking).
 In terms of how it stacks up against its competitors in this regard, I would argue that Campaign Monitor is a little more user friendly, and Mailchimp has a slicker user interface (although one that makes finding certain functionality a little bit tricky at times).

-One area I feel that could be significantly better from a user-friendliness point of view is the e-newsletter editor.
+One area I feel that could be significantly better from a user-friendliness point of view is the Getresponse e-newsletter editor.
 Whilst its drag-and-drop approach does in theory provide a very flexible way to create blocks of content and move them around an e-newsletter, in practice it is quite clunky to use and can lead to accidental deletion of content, or placement of it in the wrong part of the e-newsletter.
 If you can get your head around it, and practice using it a bit, it does make for a very useful tool - it's just frustrating that the implementation of this good idea is relatively poor.

 Overall though, there are no major usability complaints - Getresponse need to make some minor improvements, particularly where email editing is concerned, but I haven't identified any problems that would fundamentally put me off using the tool for campaigns.
 It'd just be nice to see a slightly more up-to-date interface being applied.